Press

 In March 2020, Asian Story Theater was in final rehearsals for its play with music “The Golden Rule” when the pandemic hit, idling the company for what they hoped would only be a few weeks.

-The hourlong musical touches on many topics, including the pandemic, its impact on people’s livelihoods, immigrant families separated after crossing the border and deported, anti-Asian attacks, the aftermath of the murder of George Floyd.
+The result is the coproduction “Not Working,” a musical making its world premiere tonight in San Ysidro.
+The hourlong musical touches on many topics, including the pandemic, its impact on people’s livelihoods, immigrant families separated after crossing the border and deported, anti-Asian attacks, and the aftermath of the murder of George Floyd.
+The title of “Not Working” was inspired by the 1974 Tina Faso and Stephen Schwartz musical revue “Working,” which is a series of vignettes and songs about Americans and their relationship with their jobs.

 “Not Working” features a script by Brisby and 15 songs written by many songwriters and songwriting teams.
 They are: AJ Rafael, Howard Ho, Luis Aragon, Creative Spés, Antonio TJ Johnson, Gingerlily Lowe, Marc Macalintal, Leonard Patton, DaJahn Blevins, Raya Heart Pearson, Annabelle Ramos and Dave Scott.